ongov/ontario-design-system/packages/ontario-design-system-component-library-react/README.md

    );
    ```

-   Then import that wrapper in your app entry point.
+   Then import that wrapper in your app entry point, and make sure your bundler is configured to compile Sass (see [Next.js usage](#nextjs-usage) below for the `pkg:` resolution helper needed in that case).

 3. Configure the asset path (recommended when assets are not served from `/`).